gohugoio/hugo/docs/content/content/multilingual.md

 sure URLs defined manually (those not using `.Permalink` or `.URL` variables) in your templates are prefixed with `{{
 .Site.LanguagePrefix }}`.
-If `Multilingual` mode is enabled, the `LanguagePrefix` variable will be rendered as `/en` (based on `CurrentLanguage`).
+If `Multilingual` mode is enabled, the `LanguagePrefix` variable will equal `"/en"` (or whatever your `CurrentLanguage` is).
 If not enabled, it will be an empty string, so it is harmless for non-multilingual sites.